 In March this year, as part of the Consensus 2020 process, all Levy registered employers were invited to take part in Consultation on the Levy Proposals.
 Consultation ran, as planned, from 16 March-17 May 2020, but the participant rate was severely impacted by the COVID-19 lockdown from 23 March.
 The Consultation Report (PDF, 1MB) shares the findings of this Consultation.

 The information provided below outlines the usual process of Consensus.

-If the Board approves the recommended Levy Proposals, CITB must then consult with the construction industry the year before the next Levy Order is required.
-For the 2021 Levy Order, Consultation will take place in 2020.
-CITB creates a plan to explain the Levy Proposals and obtain industry feedback.
-This includes but is not limited to providing information on the CITB website www.citb.co.uk; direct communication; online surveys and employer forums.
+If the Board approves the recommended Levy Proposals, CITB then consults with the construction industry the year before the next Levy Order is required.
+CITB engages with industry to explain the Levy Proposals and obtain feedback.
+This engagement includes, but is not limited to, providing information on the CITB website www.citb.co.uk; direct communication; online surveys and employer forums.

 - More than 50% of likely Levy payers must support the Levy Proposals

 - More than 50% of likely Levy payable must be paid by employers supporting the Levy Proposals.